 This ad from Shopify delivers value to the target audience, boosting brand awareness in the process.

 Why it works:

 This short punch text excels at triggering curiosity with three one-word questions and then bridging the curiosity gap by providing the answers in the content that’s being promoted.
 The image is also effective as it represents a sense of nostalgia and is aesthetically pleasing, linking in a sense to the rewards program.

 Make your ad visually appealing

 Use clear images/video to accompany your ad.
 This will engage your target audience and make them more likely to perform an action.
-You don’t need an expensive camera to take high quality photos and there’s tons of free photo editing apps and websites available such as Canva.
+You don’t need an expensive camera to take high-quality photos and there are tons of free photo editing apps and websites available such as Canva.

 If you want your target audience to take a specific action, don’t forget to tell them to do so.
 The key to correctly using CTAs in your ads is to keep them consistent between what your target audience will read in the ad, the link or carousel card title and the specific CTA button that you use.
 The same goes for when they visit the web page you are linking to in your ad.